KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 - **tkinter**: Used for creating the graphical user interface.

-### Usage
-1. Enter the link lengths and joint angles into the designated input fields.

-2. Click the appropriate button to perform either forward or inverse kinematics calculations.

-3. View the results displayed in the output fields, which represent the position and orientation of the end-effector or the joint parameters, depending on the selected calculation mode.

 ### Note
 Ensure that all input parameters are provided accurately to obtain correct kinematics solutions.
 Additionally, familiarize yourself with the limitations and assumptions of kinematics models used in the calculations.